10-Year Annualized Percentage Change (2015-2024)

 Frequently Asked Questions

-What are these charts?
+What is the purpose of these charts?

 The charts are intended to provide taxpayers with more information about the growth in property taxes.
 The 2021 Legislature required the Department of Revenue to provide a ten-year lookback at the growth of property taxes by major taxing jurisdiction.
+This information is included in your assessment notice to minimize mailing costs but is not directly tied to your assessment.

-This annualized rate of change is the amount of taxes levied in 2023 divided by the amount of taxes levied in 2014, divided into 10 years.
-For example, in Yellowstone County, the county levied $41.9 million in 2014 and $65.4 million in 2023.
-This is a total change of 56% over the 10-year period, or about 5.1% each year, on average.
+This annualized rate of change is the amount of taxes levied in 2024 divided by the amount of taxes levied in 2015, divided into 10 years.
+For example, in Yellowstone County, the county levied $44.0 million in 2015 and $69.2 million in 2024.
+This is a total change of 57% over the 10-year period, or about 5.2% each year, on average.
 This rate is reflected in the bar labeled “County” on the Yellowstone County chart.

 How do I interpret these charts?

 These charts provide detailed information on tax growth in relation to economic changes in your county.
+The information is countywide and not specific to any individual property.

 The bars in the charts show the 10-year average change in taxes for each taxing entity.
 These include both voted and non-voted levies in each jurisdiction.
 Newly voted property taxes show up as growth in collections.
+A new levy for a new service, say additional parks, reflects growth beyond normal inflation and population growth because it is a new responsibility of the taxing entity.

 The population and inflation line measures the change in the cost of services (for which property taxes pay).
 Population numbers are from the Census Bureau and inflation is sourced from the Bureau of Labor Statistics.
 When comparing this index to the average property tax changes, the question to be answered is, “Is the average change in property taxes paid to fund these services in line with the estimated change in cost and demand for services?”